This Jesus is a mystery!

 Even, especially, when I can’t see or feel Jesus, I can come to Him and ask Him to heal me, to show Himself to me once again.

 And I know that He will do it.
 But precisely because He has already driven the evil strong man out of my life I have the confidence that even if He chooses to reveal Himself to me slowly that He will show Himself to me in His time.
-And I know that even in my most blind, deaf, and dumb moments that He will not abandon me.
+And I know that even in my most blind, deaf, and dumb moments He will not abandon me.
 I know that He has the power over my every disease and weakness, over my blindness and numbness, and over my life.
 And if He chooses to hide Himself and help me in invisible and intangible ways, I’ll be content with that, for I know Him, even when He hides Himself in the shadows of the earth and in the dark places of my life.

 Knowing Him, I choose, as well, to trust whatever it is that He gives me today.
 Even if it seems like too little to me, I know that He will give me exactly what I need, if only I ask Him.

 Here I am, Lord, though I can’t see you or feel you very well today.
 Here I am, a mystery even to myself.
 Here I am.
 Be merciful to me, and hear my prayer.
-Give me what I need today: give me yourself, and I will be happy.
+Give me what I need today: give me Yourself, and I will be happy.

-Prayer: Here I am, Lord, though I can’t see you or feel you very well today.
+Prayer: Here I am, Lord, although I can’t see you or feel you very well today.
 Here I am, a mystery even to myself.
 Here I am.
 Be merciful to me, and hear my prayer.
 Give me what I need today: give me yourself, and I will be happy.
 Amen.

 Points for Mediation: